opensearch-project/documentation-website/_migrations/is-migration-assistant-right-for-you.md

 #### Platform & Architecture:

 1. **What are the source and target platforms and their versions?**
-   (e.g., Elasticsearch 7.10.2 to OpenSearch 2.x)
    *Why it’s important:*
-   Compatibility between versions is key for smooth migrations, ensuring the right tools and processes are used.
+   [Compatibility between versions](#migration-paths) is key for smooth migrations, ensuring the right tools and processes are used.

 2. **Provide a breakdown of nodes in the cluster.**
    (e.g., Total nodes, number of coordinating nodes, and number of data nodes.)
    *Why it’s important:*
+   Determine the total number of nodes in your cluster, including the number of coordinating nodes and the number of data nodes.
 The structure of the cluster affects the complexity of the migration and helps in resource planning.

 3. **Are retention policies in place?**
-   (If so, for how long, and is it on all indices?)
    *Why it’s important:*
+   If retention policies are in place, how long will those policies last and are they relevant to all indexes.
 Retention policies could influence the size of the data that needs to be migrated and how backups or archiving strategies are handled.
 They may also impact the recommended migration solution.

 4. **How do you currently handle backup and recovery in your cluster?**
    *Why it’s important:*

    A solid backup and recovery strategy is essential for minimizing data loss and ensuring a smooth migration.

 5. **Are there schematic diagrams showcasing how Elasticsearch/OpenSearch integrates with your entire system?**
    *Why it’s important:*

    Understanding the full architecture helps ensure that the migration doesn’t break any dependencies and that integrations continue to work post-migration.

 6. **Which authentication and authorization mechanisms are in place?**
    *Why it’s important:*

    Security configurations need to be migrated and verified to maintain data access controls and compliance post-migration.

 ---